 Collection of Personal Information

 You may opt-out of having the data collected through your browser while on Tyro’s App or website automatically retained by visiting https://mixpanel.com/optout.
 If you get a new computer, install a new browser, erase or otherwise alter your browser’s cookie file (including upgrading certain browsers) this may clear the opt-out cookie.

-Tyro collects and holds information about your identity, contact details, identification information such as directorships, passport number, Australian citizenship certificate number, your gender and relationships with other people, your transaction information for any Tyro products you hold and other financial information which you provide to us or authorise us to access from third parties.
+Tyro collects and holds information about your identity, contact details, identification information such as directorships, passport number, Australian citizenship certificate number, your gender and relationships with other people, tax residency status, your transaction information for any Tyro products you hold and other financial information which you provide to us or authorise us to access from third parties.

 Collection of Credit Information